nrf-rs/nrf-hal/README.md

 \* These devices do not have a separate development kit and share the [NRF52 DK](https://www.nordicsemi.com/Software-and-tools/Development-Kits/nRF52-DK)

+## Development

+Be sure to copy and edit the `Cargo.example.toml` file to `Cargo.toml`.
+The file will require editing dependent on the target you wish to work with and contains some further instructions.
+Similarly, check out the `.vscode/settings.json` file when used in the context of Visual Studio Code.
+By default, all of theses files are configured to work with the nRF52840 target.

 ## License

 Licensed under either of